 Started with a gradual climb to the open peak.
 Got a great view of where I had come from.
 To me, it didn’t seem like the trail went the most direct way.

 After the climb up I had a quick downhill covered in snow.
-I started following the footprints rather than the map on my phone.
-That was a mistake as it took me too far down and had to climb back up then walk across very steep snow, even had to break out my ice ax to help.
+I started following the footprints in the snow rather than the map on my phone.
+That was a mistake as it took me too far down the mountain and had to climb back up.
+This caused me to walk across very steep snow to get back to the actual trail, even had to break out my ice ax to help.
 I should have looked at my topo maps rather than my phone as I would have seen what I was getting myself into.

 After the slow way back to the actual trail I ran into another situation where I was trying to follow footprints.
-I tried to stay close to the trail as possible that I could see but ran into a sketchy section in the snow but could see that I could glassad down even though it looked steep but leveled out at the bottom with no rocks.
+I tried to stay on trail as close as possible but ran into a sketchy section in the snow.
+I noticed I could glassad down even though it looked steep but leveled out at the bottom with no rocks.
 I got some good speed and wasn’t too bad.

-I was off trail again so walked back to it.
+I was off trail again so walked back to it across the snow field.
 At this point I was starting to see less and less snow.
 However the snow was melting fast and was postholing pretty good at times.

 Took a short break around 10:30am to fill up on water.
 I was about 2 miles from Elwood Pass.
-This is when I really started to have just a dirt hiking trail.
+This is when I really started to have just a dirt hiking trail and almost no snow.
 This lasted all the way to my lunch break.

-After about 2 hours rest I got going again.
+After about 2 hours of resting I got going again.
 I thought I was done with all the hard part until after Wolf Creek Pass.
-Once again I was wrong, I should never assume.
+Once again I was wrong, I should never assume anything on the CDT.

-I started to head up the mountain through thick forest which meant blow downs and not to mention snow.
+I started to head up the mountain through thick forest which meant blow downs and snow.

-I made it through it, or so I thought.
-I kept thinking I’m sure glad there is no snow then soon enough I had to cross the snow on the narrow steep trail.
+I kept thinking, I’m sure glad there is no snow, then soon enough I had to cross the snow on the narrow steep trail.
 Didn’t phase me too much as I had done much harder stuff earlier in the day.

-I was still making pretty good time and thought I could possibly get to Wolf Creek Pass today rather than tomorrow.
+I was still making pretty good time and thought I could possibly get to Wolf Creek Pass by the end of the day rather than tomorrow.
 Then I turned the corner and look at Wolf Creek Ski Resort.
 The mountain was covered in snow on the north side which was the part I was going up.

-I had to battle going up steep snow and going over blow downs, it was very slow going.
-I was thinking I was probably only going to make it to the summit and camp.
+I had to battle going up steep snow banks and going over blow downs, it was very slow going.
+I was thinking I was probably only going to make it to the summit of the mountain and camp.